-Western Road Community Primary School Contact Details: 3
+Western Road Community Primary School Contact Details:

-Introduction: 3
+Introduction

-The difference between a concern and a complaint 3
+The difference between a concern and a complaint1

 Who can make a complaint?
-4

-How to raise a concern or make a complaint 4
+How to raise a concern or make a complaint 3

-Withdrawal of a complaint 5
+Withdrawal of a complaint

-Complaints outside the scope 6
+Complaints outside the scope

-Complaint campaigns 8
+Complaint campaigns7

-Duplicate complaints 8
+Duplicate complaints

-The Complaints Procedure 9
+The Complaints Procedure

-Informal 9
+Informal

-Stage 1 - Review by Headteacher 9
+Stage 1 - Review by Headteacher9

-Stage 2 - Investigation by Governing Board 10
+Stage 2 - Investigation by Governing Board10

-1. The complainant is not satisfied with the outcome at stage 1 10

-2. The complaint is about the headteacher, or a member of the governing boat the Chair or Vice-Chair)
+2. The complaint is about the Headteacher, or a member of the governing board (including the Chair or Vice-Chair)10

-3. The complaint is about: 10
+3. The complaint is about:10

-o the Chair and Vice Chair or 10
+o The Chair and Vice Chair or10

-o the majority of the governing board or 10
+o The majority of the governing board or10

-o the entire governing board 10
+o The entire governing board10

-Stage 3 - Governing Board Review Panel 11
+Stage 3 - Governing Board Stage 3 Panel11

-Stage 3: Timeline 11
+Stage 3: Timeline

-Stage 3: Panel Membership 12
+Stage 3: Panel Membership12

-Stage 3: Hearing Process 12
+Stage 3: Hearing Process12

-Further Recourse 13
+Further Recourse

-Unreasonably persistent complaints 14
+Unreasonably persistent complaints15

-Stopping responding 14
+Stopping responding16

-Duplicate complaints 15

-If there are new aspects, we will follow this procedure again 15